B. Altman and Company: Buildings

 On March 12, 1985, Altman's Fifth Avenue building was designated a New York City landmark.
 When Altman's closed, the building stood vacant until 1996, when the exterior was restored by Hardy Holzman Pfeiffer and the interior reconfigured by Gwathmey Siegel & Associates.
 The Fifth Avenue side was used by the City University of New York's Graduate Center, while the Madison Avenue side was used by the New York Public Library's Science, Industry and Business Library and by Oxford University Press.

 In addition, Altman's Sixth Avenue building is part of the Ladies' Mile Historic District created in 1989.

+207 East 36th Street, which was used as a stable, garage and warehouse for Altman's Fifth Avenue building, now serves as the United States Postal Service Murray Hill Annex.

 In popular culture

 The Manhattan B. Altman store featured in the storyline of the 2017 Amazon Studios television series The Marvelous Mrs. Maisel, in which the main character, Midge Maisel, takes a job on the shop floor.
 Exterior scenes were filmed at the store's former Fifth Avenue building, while interior scenes were shot in a disused bank in Brooklyn.